poiyomi/PoiyomiDocs/docs/download/download.md

 <div style={{marginBottom: '20px'}}>

-<a class="button button--primary" href="https://discord.gg/poiyomi">Join the Discord</a> <a class="button button--outline button--primary" href="https://github.com/poiyomi/PoiyomiToonShader/releases/latest">Download from GitHub</a>
+<a class="button button--primary" href="https://discord.gg/poiyomi"> Join the Discord</a> <a class="button button--outline button--primary" href="https://github.com/poiyomi/PoiyomiToonShader/releases/latest"> Download from GitHub</a> <a class="button button--outline button--primary" href="https://poiyomi.booth.pm/items/4841309"> Download from BOOTH</a>

 </div>

-1. Join the [Poiyomi Discord Server](https://discord.gg/poiyomi) and Download the latest `.unitypackage` posted in `#free-shader` channel.
+1. Join the [Poiyomi Discord Server](https://discord.gg/poiyomi) and download the latest `.unitypackage` posted in `#free-shader` channel.
-    - A stable, but likely outdated version of Poiyomi Toon Shader is also available on [GitHub](https://github.com/poiyomi/PoiyomiToonShader).
+    - OR you can download a stable, but likely outdated version of Poiyomi Toon Shader from either [GitHub](https://github.com/poiyomi/PoiyomiToonShader/releases/latest) or [BOOTH](https://poiyomi.booth.pm/items/4841309).
 2. Import the Unity Package into your Unity Project from the Menu Bar via `Assets > Import Package > Custom Package`.
 3. Click `Import` when prompted.
 4. Done!
 Enjoy using Poiyomi Shaders.

-:::danger Do not import twice!
+### Updating the Shader Unity Package

-When replacing or upgrading versions, you must first delete the `_PoiyomiShaders` folder PRIOR to importing the latest Unity Package!
+When replacing or upgrading versions, you must first delete the `_PoiyomiShaders` folder PRIOR to importing the latest Unity Package.

+:::danger
 **DO NOT ATTEMPT to import Poiyomi Shaders over another, or your project may break!**
 :::